evrythng/reactor-arianee/README.md

 ## Deploy the reactor script

+For now, the node version of the reactor isn't compatible with the Arianee sdk.
+Therefore, we can't deploy this script to the reactor.

 Start by cloning this project.
 Then, you'll need to configure a few variables as explained in the previous section.